corbinjensen/reign-on-me/README.md

-# dragr
+# Reign on Me App
-Created for UCLA QwerHacks 2022 Hackathon - A web app to help Drag Queens/Kings book and promote their shows.
+Created for UCLA QwerHacks 2022 Hackathon - A web app to help Drag Queens/Kings and all Queer Perfomers book and promote their shows without the need for mainstream social networks that often unfairly censor.

 ## Tech
 Created using several technologies: